silviamaggi/smd-com/_posts/2023-05-18-cant-work-anywhere.md

 - trying to calm down when the noise is unbearable (most notably, when the neighbours transform their place to a rave party).

 It’s possible that the same situation is valid in other countries, and I mostly blame it on the disrespectful use of social media and portable devices.
 Culture also plays a part, as usual.
 Something that’s common in a place can be unacceptable in another.
 And then there’s me and few others, the square pegs in round holes.

-At least today I've managed to write this post.